-On the Isle of Sheppey the significant aviation history is remembered with the Eastchurch Annual Observance organised by Eastchurch Parish Council in partnership with RN, FAAA, RNA, SBC, All Saints Church and Eastchurch Primary School.The annual Observance to the birth of British Aviation on Sheppey and in Eastchurch in particular.
+On the Isle of Sheppey the significant aviation history has been remembered with the Eastchurch Annual Observance organised by Eastchurch Parish Council in partnership with RN, FAAA, RNA, SBC, All Saints Church and Eastchurch Primary School.The annual Observance to the birth of British Aviation on Sheppey and in Eastchurch in particular.
 The last event took place in May 2018 and the future of the event will be determined by the Parish Council and partners with initial aspiration that this may become a bi-annual event from 2020.
 It has been confirmed that it will not take place in 2019.

 Each September the annual Wildfire III Memorial Parade and Service takes place in Queenborough, however will not take place in usual form in 2020 due to Covid 19 hopefully returning for public commemoration in 2021.
 A nautical flagpole, commemorating the WW2 Royal Naval base HMS Wildfire III, and is sited within Queenborough Park.

 Faversham's Magna Carta